- Great Wall of China - Wikipedia

 The Great Wall of China (长城 Chángchéng) stretches westward across the provinces and municipalities of Liaoning, Hebei, Tianjin, Beijing, Inner Mongolia Autonomous Region, Shanxi, Shaanxi, and Ningxia Autonomous Region to Gansu in the west

-- Ming Great Wall - Wikipedia
+- Great Wall of China – Travel guide at Wikivoyage

 |